-Andrew Quinn is head of the Tax team at Maples & Calder, the Maples Group's law firm, and is an acknowledged leader in Irish and international tax.
-He advises companies, investment funds, banks and family offices on Ireland's international tax offerings.
-Andrew is the joint author of the book 'Taxing Financial Transactions' (Irish Taxation Institute).
-Group has specific strengths in areas of corporate commercial, finance, investment funds, litigation and trusts.
-Maintaining relationships with leading legal counsel, the Group leverages this local expertise to deliver an integrated service offering for global business initiatives.
+Andrew Quinn is Head of Tax at Maples and Calder, the Maples Group's law firm, and is an acknowledged leader in Irish, EU and international tax.
+He advises companies, investment funds, banks and family offices on Irish, EU and international tax.
+Andrew is the joint author of the book "Taxing Financial Transactions" (Irish Taxation Institute).
+He is Chairman and founder of the Irish Debt Securities Association, which represents the Irish securitisation industry, and Chairman of the Law Society of Ireland Tax Committee.
+Andrew also serves on the Irish Government Tax Advisers Liaison Committee on OECD BEPS.